AdobeDocs/analytics-platform.en/help/stitching/explained.md

 {style="table-layout:auto"}

-In the example above, the Service column does have to values, representing:
+In the example above, the Service column does have two values, representing:

 * CJA: Customer Journey Analytics graph-based stitching process, and
 * *UIS*: Experience Platform's Identity Service process, responsible for updating the identity graph.